blue building with flowers in downtown london

 Day Three: Warner Brothers Studio

-Once things started opening up, we opted to walk to Notting Hill to see some of the spots where Notting Hill was filmed.
-Many locals had their shops open and most restaurants were open.
+Once things started opening up, we opted to walk to Notting Hill to see some of the spots where Notting Hill was filmed and the pastel colored buildings.
+Many locals now had their shops open and most restaurants were open.

 flowers for queen Elizabeth laid down by tree

-brittney naylor wearing jeans, brown blazer, hat, in notting hill london
+brittney naylor wearing jeans, brown blazer, hat, in notting hill london, 4 day london itinerary

 Day Four: Sight Seeing with Big Bus Tours